caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 About this manual
 -----------------

-This manual has been written in HTML and after conversion introduced in the Qt assistant in order to get help for the caQtDM system.
+This manual has been written in Sphinx Ret.
 It has to be noted that caQtDM is though as a replacement of the very known EPICS [#]_ Display Manager MEDM [#]_, therefore this manual is of course also inspired of the existing MEDM manual.

-The HTML was converted to restructured text using pandoc, then hand-edited.
+The HTML was converted to restructured text using spinx.

 .. [#] EPICS: https://epics.anl.gov
 .. [#] MEDM: https://epics.anl.gov/extensions/medm